 (iv) The individual at no point in the contractor’s selection process prior to receiving an offer of employment from the contractor, removes himself or herself from further consideration or otherwise indicates that he or she is no longer interested in the position.

-The paragraph above is part 1 of 4.
 It is recommended that federal contractors read the revised regulations in their entirety.

 If your company accepts expressions of interest through both traditional (non-electronic) and Internet (electronic) methods, you may use the above definition to manage both pools of applicants.
 If you have Internet Applicants, then only those who meet all 4 parts of the definition must be included on your Applicant Flow Log and in your adverse impact analysis of hires.